breandan/kotlingrad/README.md

 interface Nat<T: `100`> { val i: Int } // Used for certain type bounds
 ```

 Kotlin𝛁 supports shape-safe tensor operations by encoding tensor rank as a parameter of the operand’s type signature.
 Since integer literals are a chain of subtypes, we need only define tensor operations once using the highest literal, and can rely on Liskov substitution to preserve shape safety for all subtypes.
-For example, consider the rank-1 tensor, or vector, case:
+For instance, consider the rank-1 tensor (i.e. vector) case:

 ```kotlin
 @JvmName("floatVecPlus") infix operator fun <C: `100`, V: Vec<Float, C>> V.plus(v: V): Vec<Float, C> = Vec(length, contents.zip(v.contents).map { it.first + it.second })